Infini-AI-Lab/TriForce/README.md

 ```

-### Baseline
+#### Baseline
-We provide the auto-regressive baseline implementation for comparison.
-We recommend to measure the performance of the baseline on the same hardware as the TriForce if you found the performance of the TriForce is not as expected (which maybe you have low PCIE bandwidth).
-The following command demonstrates how to run the baseline on 2x RTX-4090 and 1x RTX-4090.
+For offloading, we provide an implementation of the auto-regressive baseline for comparison purposes.
+If the performance of TriForce does not meet expectations, which may be due to low PCIE bandwidth, we advise evaluating the baseline's performance on identical hardware.
+To demonstrate how to execute the baseline with different hardware configurations, here are the commands for running it on two RTX-4090 GPUs and separately on a single RTX-4090 GPU.

 ```bash
 # 2x RTX-4090